bhftbootcamp/GMime.jl/docs/src/index.md

 ## Usage

-A small example of parsing the content from an email body:
+Here's a small example of how to parse content from an email body:

 ```julia
 using GMime